orfin/WellCommerce/README.md

 What is WellCommerce?
 ---------------------

-WellCommerce is an e-commerce platform for PHP 5.6+.
+WellCommerce is an e-commerce platform for PHP 5.6.x and 7.x.
 It can be used to develop all kind of shops and extend them in the way you like.

 The code is still hot but it only gets cooler :).
 Here are most important things which we have used to create this solution: